 If you are running a small home based business then your website is the most important tool in your business arsenal.
 But is it good enough?

-Your website should be delivering in 3 areas for you:
+Your website should be delivering in 3 or 4 areas for you:

 - Trust and credibility – it should make you look good

 - Lead generation – it should be getting you plenty of good enquiries

 - You should be taking payments for sales/bookings